Resigning During Probation While on Sick Leave: Do I Need to Repay My Salary?

 kanika kapoor

-In case you pay back all your dues and 15 days' salary, ideally there should be no problem in giving you a relieving letter.
+In case you pay back all your dues and the 15 days' salary, ideally there should be no problem in giving you a relieving letter.
 Please read the offer/appointment letter carefully and follow the same.

 Send an email to the concerned HR clearly stating your intention and then call him/her.
 Please end on a positive note.
 All the best and get well soon.